Why feed raw?

 Pet owners will tell me they are interested in feeding raw but they don’t know enough about it or they need to do more research first.
 I see that as an excuse!
 (I know, because I did the same thing.)

 Yes, of course it’s good to do some research before changing anything in your dog’s diet.
 However, you don’t have to spend weeks or months or years preparing.
-Start with a few articles on my blog and check out the info at Balanced Blends.
+Start with a few articles on my blog.
 Most people make raw feeding much more complicated than it needs to be.

 We’re all still learning and trying different recipes with our dogs.
 That’s OK!

 Do you have questions about raw feeding or the special I mentioned?